ctrlVnt/Processchain/README.md

 University project for process synchronization within a UNIX system.

+### Prerequisites

+* It need to have gcc compiler
+* Perfect to run on Linux, it can also run on mac

 ### About

 We intend to simulate a ledger containing the data of monetary transactions between different users.